NathanielEvry/LLM-Token-Analyzer/README.md

    - For large models, this process may take several hours

 3. **Analyze Token Mappings**
-   - Open the HTML analyzer in your browser
+   - Open the HTML analyzer in your browser or at [EveryoneandAI.com](https://everyoneandai.com/html-analyzer.html)
    - Upload the generated token mapping file
    - Configure search terms and categories
    - Generate visualizations and reports